Design and Analysis of Switchback Experiments: Practical Implications, Limitations, and Concluding Remarks

-Second, after we have decided about the granularity of each time period, we can consult the procedures from Section~\ref{sec:FigureOutm} to identify $m$.
-The next to choose is how long the experiment should last, $n = T/m$.
-We choose $n$ by referring to the rejection rate curve as shown in Section~\ref{sec:simu:RejectionRates}.
-We first prescribe which inference method to use (exact inference or asymptotic inference).
-Then we borrow our domain knowledge to get a sense of the signal-to-noise ratio.
-Finally, we choose any desired rejection rate and find out the length of horizon required.
+Fourth, when the firm has control over the experiment's horizon, the firm should set $p=m$ and control the overall duration of the experiment $n = T/p = T/m$.
+We suggest choosing $n$ by referring to the rejection rate curve, as shown in Section~\ref{sec:simu:RejectionRates}; intuitively, this procedure resembles a typical power analysis.
+We begin with selecting our inference method, as described in Section~\ref{sec:InferenceAndTesting}.
+We then use our domain knowledge to estimate the expected signal-to-noise ratio; this could be done by looking at historical experiments or through dummy experiments.
+Then, we choose the desired rejection rate and find out the length of the horizon required.